Jerome Lee Shneidman: Education

-Schneidman became very interested in history as a young child.
+Shneidman became very interested in history as a young child.
 Alongside his home education in radical ideas and self-education while in hospital, Shneidman was educated in the New York public schools, graduating from Stuyvesant High School before attending the Heights Campus of New York University, graduating with a BA in 1951 and MA in 1952, before switching to the University of Wisconsin–Madison, completing his PhD in 1957.
 Shneidman did post-doctoral study as a research candidate at Columbia University Psychoanalytic Clinic for training and then at the Rubin Fine Psychoanalytic Institute, where the instructors encouraged him to deal with living patients.
 He eventually dropped out because he "only wanted to analyze dead people", as he put it.

 Academic career

 Shneidman was a professor at Adelphi University for 45 years.
 He also taught at Brooklyn College, the College of New York, Fairleigh Dickinson University, and the University of Maryland at Frankfurt A/M in Germany and Libya.
-In 2001 he became the emeritus professor at Adelphi, subsequently continuing to teach historical methodology.
+In 2001 he became an emeritus professor at Adelphi, subsequently continuing to teach historical methodology.

 Shneidman published over 100 articles, book chapters, and book reviews on a variety of topics, including: Aaron Burr, Alexander Hamilton, Karl Marx's alienation, Catherine De Medici, Ivan the Terrible, his own motivation and patterns as a historian, historical philately, Jewish history, and psychohistorical methodology.

 He was a member of around 20 professional organizations, including the Board of Collaborators of the Indice Historico Español of the University of Barcelona (from 1965) and the Aaron Burr Association.